 Approximately 82% of all very low-income households in Seminole County have a housing problem.
-Members of each racial or ethnic group at this income level experiencing housing problems at a rate of more than 92% have a disproportionately greater need.
-Based on this definition, there are three racial or income groups at the very low-income level with a Consolidated Plan Seminole County 57 disproportionate housing need: American Indian, Alaska Natives (100%), Pacific Islanders (100%), and Asian households (94%).
+Members of each racial or ethnic group at this income level experiencing housing problems at a rate of more than 92% have a disproportionately greater need. by HUD definition.
+Based on this definition, there are three racial or income groups at the very low-income level with a disproportionate housing need: American Indian, Alaska Natives (100%), Pacific Islanders (100%), and Asian households (94%).